Cost to Paint a House (Exterior)

 Choosing the style and finish of your exterior paint can seem somewhat overwhelming.
 With so many colours, textures and finishes to choose from, it can be hard to know where to start.

-Exterior paint can come in a range of different finishes, such as:
+Exterior paint can come in a range of different finishes, including:

 - Flat (Matt)